 I slowly and quietly release the breath that I was holding as he instructs me to stand to my feet.
 I follow directions and stand in front of him, my head bowed and my hair covering my face.
 I make up my mind right there and then that when he tells me not to come, dammit, I’m not coming!
 He pushes my hair back over my shoulders.
 Please don’t look in my eyes, I silently beg.
-I know that all of my feelings—uncertainty, a bit of anger and spite, determination—would all show in my eyes and I am determined to give him what he needs this night.
+I know that all of my feelings—uncertainty, a bit of anger and spite, determination—would all show in my eyes and I’m determined to give him what he needs this night.
 Part of me is protesting, saying that I shouldn’t continue because this is supposed to be enjoyable to some degree for both of us.
-The other part of me is cheering me on, saying that the uncertainty will dissolve as soon as we get deep into playtime and I remember what I am doing.
+The other part of me is cheering me on, saying that the uncertainty will dissolve as soon as we get deep into playtime and I remember what I’m doing and why.

 I hardly breathe as he pulls the ribbon at the top of my corset to untie the bow that was only there for show anyway.
 He deftly and easily releases the latches that it took forever for me to attach and frees my body from the boned restraint device.
-Although I am a bit relieved to be free from it, I don’t let it be known.
-I am his puppet this evening… er, morning now.
-I will only do as he asked.
+Although I’m a bit relieved to be free from it, I don’t let it be known.
+I’m his puppet this evening… er, morning now.
+I will only do as he asks.
 He runs his hands up my body from my thighs to my hips around my butt up my back around my waist across my breasts and up around my shoulders.
 Yes, he ignites me… he always ignites me… but I won’t do anything, feel anything, until he says so.

-“You came today when I told you that you couldn’t,” he said, his voice almost a growl.
+“You came today when I told you that you couldn’t,” he says, his voice almost a growl.

 “Yes, Sir,” I say, my voice soft.
 Here it comes.

 “You will not come tonight,” he commands.
 There it is.